Andrew N. Ferguson

-Andrew N. Ferguson (born June 17, 1986) is an American lawyer and government official serving as the 57th chairman of the Federal Trade Commission (FTC) since 2025.
+Andrew N. Ferguson (born June 17, 1986) is an American lawyer and government official serving since 2025 as the 57th chairman of the Federal Trade Commission (FTC).
 A member of the Republican Party, he has served as an FTC commissioner since 2024.
 He previously served as solicitor general of Virginia from 2022 to 2024.

 Early life and education

 Ferguson was born on June 17, 1986, in Harrisonburg, Virginia, and grew up in the surrounding areas of Rockingham County.
 His father was an academic vice president at Bridgewater College, and his mother was a professor of accounting at James Madison University.

 After graduating from Eastern Mennonite School in 2005, Ferguson studied history at the University of Virginia, graduating in 2009 with a Bachelor of Arts with highest distinction.
-He then attended the William & Mary Law School for one year before transferring to the University of Virginia School of Law, where he was an articles editor of the Virginia Law Review.
+He then attended William & Mary Law School for one year before transferring to the University of Virginia School of Law, where he was an articles editor of the Virginia Law Review.
 He graduated in 2012 with a Juris Doctor.

 Legal career

 After law school, Ferguson was a law clerk to judge Karen L. Henderson of the U.S. Court of Appeals for the District of Columbia Circuit.
-He practiced antitrust law at the law firms Covington & Burling, Bancroft PLLC, and Sidley Austin, where he represented clients in private antitrust litigation and before the Federal Trade Commission and United States Department of Justice.
+He practiced antitrust law at the law firms Covington & Burling, Bancroft PLLC, and Sidley Austin, where he represented clients in private antitrust litigation and before the FTC and United States Department of Justice.
 From 2016 to 2017, he clerked for Justice Clarence Thomas of the U.S. Supreme Court.

 Ferguson then served as chief counsel for nominations and the constitution to then chairman of the United States Senate Committee on the Judiciary, Lindsey Graham, and as senior special counsel to then-judiciary committee chairman Chuck Grassley.
 He served as chief counsel to Mitch McConnell from 2019 until 2021.
 In that role, he was leader McConnell's chief legal advisor and judicial confirmation strategist.

 In January 2022, Ferguson was selected by then attorney general of Virginia-elect Jason Miyares as the solicitor general.
 He succeeded Michelle Kallen the following month.
 He oversaw the appellate litigation of Virginia and its agencies; represented Virginia before the Supreme Court of the United States, the Supreme Court of Virginia and the federal courts of appeals; and defended Virginia's statutes and regulations from constitutional challenge.